 Head injuries include fractures, concussions,

-and hematomas.
-A hematoma is bleeding or pooling of blood in or around
+A hematoma is bleeding or pooling of blood in or around the brain

-the brain caused by an impact to the head from a fall, forceful shaking of the head,
+caused by an impact to the head from a fall, forceful shaking of the head, or a blow

 Neck injuries include strains, sprains, fractures, burners,